kpondaugusto/DAVLL/README.md

 Graphs on pg.
 343 were recreated for both resonances and both quater wave plate axis as it was uncertain which was the fast axis and which was the slow axis.

+There are 4 folders. r1-a3 is the first resonance where the axis is defined as 3deg. r1-a93 is the first resonance where the axis is defined as 93deg. r2-a3 is the second resonance where the axis is defined as 3deg. r2-a93 is the second resonance where the axis is defined as 93deg.

 Parameters: